Skip to main content

 Coping Mechanisms

-Despite the horrifying camp life, many prisoners managed to retain their sense of self, find psychological relief and even inner peace.
+Despite the camp’s extreme conditions, many prisoners managed to retain their sense of self, find psychological relief and even inner peace.
 Frankl observed that survival and self-preservation depended much more on mental-emotional strength than physical strength.
 Specifically, the survivors demonstrated at least 3 sets of key coping mechanisms:

 Man's Search for Meaning summary_psychological coping mechanisms

-Rich inner lives.
-No matter how unbearable our external circumstances, humans have the ability to retreat into an inner psychological space of peace and safety.
+• Rich inner lives.
+No matter how unbearable our external circumstances are, humans can retreat into an inner psychological space of peace and safety – and create a meaningful life.
 Prisoners who had rich inner lives coped much better than those who didn’t.
 This includes humor, appreciation for art and beauty, religious/spiritual beliefs, imagination, and love.

-Goals for the future.
+• Goals for the future.
 As a prisoner in a concentration camp, you have no identity, no possessions, and no idea if/when you’d ever be free.
-It’s like being stuck indefinitely in a “provisional existence”.
-Many prisoners committed suicide since they felt they had nothing to live for.
-Yet, those with life goals somehow found a way to persist.
+Everyday life basically feels like being stuck in a “provisional existence”.
+Many prisoners fell into severe depression and committed suicide since they felt they had nothing to live for.
+Yet, those with future goals somehow found a way to persist.
 Once you know your “why”, you’ll find the “how”.

-Perception of Choice.
-Despite the suffering in a concentration camp, prisoners still had choices.
+• Perception of Choice.
+Despite the unavoidable suffering in a concentration camp, prisoners still had choices.
 Prisoners constantly decided if they’d push to survive another day or simply give up.
 They chose whether to let the camp degrade them to an animal, or stay true to their human values and sense of self.
-Their daily choices, including how they chose to interpret their situation and respond to them, defined who they were as a person.
+Their daily choices, including how they chose to interpret their terrible experiences and get a deeper sense of meaning from them, defined who they were as a person.

-Do get more details on each of these coping mechanisms from the book or our complete 13-page summary.
+Do get more details on each of these coping mechanisms from our complete 13-page summary.

 Logotherapy and Man’s Search for Meaning